Tron: Ares: Plot

-Fifteen years after Sam Flynn's attempt to retrieve his father Kevin from the Grid, ENCOM and Dillinger Systems are in a race to bring digital constructs into reality.
-Dillinger Systems is led by Julian Dillinger, former ENCOM executive Ed Dillinger's grandson, and ENCOM is led by Eve Kim.
-Eve and her partner Seth Flores visit a remote Alaskan station set up by Kevin Flynn decades ago, believing his computers hold the "permanence code" to break the 29-minute barrier holding back the constructs.
-After finding the code, they transfer a digital orange tree into the real world, where it lasts for hours.
+In 2025, ENCOM and Dillinger Systems are in a race to bring digital constructs into reality.
+ENCOM's CEO Eve Kim and her partner Seth Flores visit a remote station near Skagway, Alaska built decades earlier by Kevin Flynn.
+Finding Flynn's "permanence code", enabling constructs to exist for more than 29-minute intervals, they transfer a digital orange tree into the real world.

-Meanwhile, Julian introduces Ares, a Master Control Program (MCP), to shareholders, calling him the "perfect, expendable soldier".
-Ares shows self-awareness, noting Julian's indifference to his survival, and interest in real-world phenomena.
-After Ares de-materializes, Julian's mother, Elisabeth, expresses concern about the limited lifespan.
-Julian disregards this and later uses Ares to attack ENCOM's grid for the code.
-A security fight ensues as Ares downloads Eve's personal data.
-During their escape, Ares, against his programming, tries saving an injured program, but Julian pulls him out and disables ENCOM's Grid.
+Julian Dillinger, the head of Dillinger Systems and grandson of former ENCOM executive Ed Dillinger, introduces his shareholders to Ares, a Master Control Program he describes as the "perfect, expendable soldier".
+Ares shows signs of self-awareness and notes Julian's indifference to his programs' survival, while Julian's mother, Elisabeth, expresses concern about their constructs' limited lifespans.
+Julian sends Ares and his unit to attack ENCOM's digital Grid, downloading Eve's personal data in pursuit of the permanence code.
+Against his programming, Ares tries to save an injured program, but Julian extracts him and disables ENCOM's Grid.

-Eve and Seth return to ENCOM with the code.
-Their colleague, Ajay Singh, reports Julian's cyberattack, forcing Eve to flee while Julian and Ares track her, with Ares and his second-in-command Athena chasing Eve on Light Cycles.
-Eve hits Athena and hijacks her Light Cycle, but Ares corners her in a nearby port, where Eve destroys the drive containing the code.
-Ares recognizes Eve's empathy as Julian digitizes her to the Dillinger Grid before Ares and Athena de-resolve (get "derezzed").
+Redeployed to the outside world, Ares tracks Eve's jet as she and Seth return to ENCOM with the permanence code.
+Learning of Julian's cyberattack from their colleague Ajay Singh, Eve flees as Ares and his second-in-command Athena chase her through the city on Light Cycles.
+Eve hijacks Athena's Light Cycle but is cornered by Ares, and destroys the drive containing the code.
+Reaching the end of his 29-minute lifespan, Ares recognizes Eve's empathy towards his plight.
+As Ares and Athena are "derezzed", Julian digitizes Eve onto the Dillinger Grid.